nx-js/observer-util/README.md

 This method observes a function.
 An observed function automatically reruns when a property of an observable, which is used by the function changes (or is deleted).
 The function doesn't run immediately on property change, instead it runs after a small delay (when the current stack empties).
 Multiple synchronous changes won't cause the function to run multiple times.
+Changes that result in no value change (`state.prop = state.prop`) won't cause the function to run either.
 The function can observe any synchronous javascript code (nested data, iterations, function calls, getters/setters, etc.)